francesco-innocenti/francesco-innocenti.github.io/_posts/2025-05-20-Scaling-Predictive-Coding-to-100+-Layer-Networks.md

 ## Limitations and future directions
-While we scaled model size to unprecendented levels, the main limitation of this work remains the simple datasets tested (with the camera-ready version including experiments with CIFAR10).
+While we scaled model size to unprecendented levels, the main limitation of this work remains the simple datasets tested.
 This was mainly because of the high compute cost of running the PC inference dynamics to equilibrium at such scale.
 For this reason, I am convinced that research on similar energy-based algorithms needs to be tighly integrated with hardware design, if we are to achieve true breakthroughs.

 It also remains to be seen whether transformers (or equally expressive architectures), shallow or deep, can be trained at all with PC.
-Fortunately, both convolutional and transformer-based architectures admit Depth-$$\mu$$P parameterisations [[1]](#1)[[3]](#3).
+Encouragingly, both convolutional and transformer-based architectures admit Depth-$$\mu$$P parameterisations [[1]](#1)[[3]](#3).

 It would also be useful to better understand $$\mu$$PC theoretically, for example why it works despite not solving the ill-conditioning of the inference landscape with depth (problem 1 above).
-This could lead to an even better parameterisation of PCNs.
+This could lead to even better parameterisations of PCNs.

 Finally, part of our analysis applies to other inference-based algorithms, and it would be interesting to see whether these algorithms could also benefit from